chrisant996/clink/docs/clink.md

 :addarg({ "world", "wombles" })    -- Completions for arg #2
 ```

-This parser describes a command that has two positional arguments each with two potential options.
-It also has two flags which the parser considers to be position independent meaning that provided the word being completed starts with a certain prefix the parser with attempt to match the from the set of flags.
+This parser describes a command that has two positional arguments each with two possible completions.
+It also has two flags which the parser considers to be position independent, meaning that provided the word being completed starts with the prefix character (in this example `-`) then the parser will attempt to match the word from the set of flags.

 On the command line completion would look something like this: